Student Learning Outcomes

 - Examine historical changes in the institutions of marriage and family.

-- Examine child-rearing practices and parenting trends.
+- Examine the impact of varying child rearing practices and parenting styles.

 - Examine the dynamics of power, violence, and abuse within intimate and family relationships.